You can change the language you and visitors see in Squarespace.

 - You’ll now see your preferred account language on all sites you manage.

 - The language is specific to each account.
 If your site has multiple contributors, everyone can choose which language they see independently.
+You can only change the language for your own account, even if you're an Administrator for a site with other contributors.

 - Changing your account language doesn’t affect the language visitors see.